James R. Hildreth: Biography

-He then became the vice commander and later was commander of the 4th Tactical Fighter Wing at Seymour Johnson Air Force Base, North Carolina.
+Hildreth then became the vice commander and later was commander of the 4th Tactical Fighter Wing at Seymour Johnson Air Force Base, North Carolina.
 In May 1972 Hildreth become deputy director of operations for the National Military Command Center, J-3, Organization of the Joint Chiefs of Staff, Washington, D.C.

 In May 1973 Hildreth went to Udorn Royal Thai Air Force Base, Thailand, as commander of the Thirteenth Air Force Advanced Echelon.
 He represented the commander, Thirteenth Air Force, on operational, logistic and administrative matters in Thailand and exercised command supervision over all Thailand units assigned to Thirteenth Air Force.

-He returned to the United States in January 1975 to serve as the senior Air Force member, Weapons Systems Evaluation Group, Office of the Director of Defense Research and Engineering, Office of the Secretary of Defense, Arlington, Virginia.
+Hildreth returned to the United States in January 1975 to serve as the senior Air Force member, Weapons Systems Evaluation Group, Office of the Director of Defense Research and Engineering, Office of the Secretary of Defense, Arlington, Virginia.
 He was assigned as vice commander, U.S. Air Force Tactical Fighter Weapons Center at Nellis Air Force Base, Nev., in May 1976 and became the deputy commander for Tests and Exercises in December 1976.
 General Hildreth was assigned as commander of the Tactical Fighter Weapons Center in June 1977.
 He assumed his command of the Thirteenth Air Force on April 9, 1979.

 His military decorations and awards include the Distinguished Service Medal, Silver Star, Defense Superior Service Medal, Legion of Merit with two oak leaf clusters, Distinguished Flying Cross with two oak leaf clusters, Bronze Star Medal, Meritorious Service Medal, Air Medal with 13 oak leaf clusters, Air Force Commendation Medal with two oak leaf clusters, Purple Heart, and from the Republic of Vietnam the Air Service Medal Honor Class and the Gallantry Cross with palm.
 He is a command pilot and has flown fighter and attack aircraft, ranging from the A-1 Skyraider to the F-15 Eagle.

-He was promoted to the grade of major general on January 18, 1977, with date of rank November 1, 1973.
+Hildreth was promoted to the grade of major general on January 18, 1977, with date of rank November 1, 1973.
 He retired on July 1, 1981.

+James R. Hildreth died at home in Spring Hope, North Carolina on February 1, 2022, at the age of 94.